GuanQunMu/IonTrap-WIPM/README.md

     `$ artiq_master`

-8. Turn on another Command Prompt:
+4. Then turn on another Command Prompt:

     `$ activate artiq`

     `$ artiq_dashboard`

+5. Now the dashboard of Artiq should appear.
+It is remarkable that if you skip the procedure2, you may not succeed to connect the hardware of Artiq, but you can still run codes without @kernel.

 ### 3. Getting Start

-1. Go to the ' Explorer ' part in dashboard, click the ' GUIFinal ' operation, set the pipeline to 'GUI', then click ' Submit ' button.
+1. Find the ' Explorer ' part in the dashboard, double click the latest ' GUI ' operation, set the pipeline to 'GUI', then click ' Submit ' button.

-2. GUI will come out, change parameters (Rabi Scan/Zeeman Scan/...) , select one choice in ' Selection ' part, then Click ' Submit '.
+2. After the GUI appears, change parameters (Rabi Scan/Zeeman Scan/...) and select a running mode, then click thhe 'Submit' botton on the GUI.

 <img src="https://github.com/GuanQunMu/IonTrap-WIPM/blob/master/Pictures/GUI1.0.png" width="400"/>

-3. Go to the ' Explorer ' part in dashboard, select the ' Run ' operation, then click ' Submit ' button.
+3. double click the latest ' Run ' operation in the ' Explorer ' part, set the pipeline to 'main', then click ' Submit ' button.

-4. After opreation done, photon count picture will appear at Applet.